How to Apply Stucco

 2. After the bonding agent has been allowed to dry, the stucco can be applied directly to the wall.
 The application of the stucco should begin with a scratch coat, a 1/4" to 1/2" layer of mortar, which is applied directly to the structure and allowed to slightly harden.

 3. After the mortar has hardened slightly, it should be scratched to a depth of 1/8" and allowed to harden for between 36 and 48 hours, periodically misting the surface with water to keep it moist.

 4. After the curing period has passed, a finish coat can be applied.
-The finish coat will be between 1/8" to 1/4" thick and applied in the desired texture.
-You can add powdered pigment to your mixture as desired as well.
-Then allow the coat to cure for another 36 to 48 hours, with periodic misting to keep the surface moist.
+The finish coat will be between 1/8" to 1/4" thick and applied to the desired texture.
+You can add powdered pigments to your mixture as desired as well.
+Allow the coat to cure for another 36 to 48 hours, with periodic misting to keep the surface moist.

 1. The procedure for applying stucco to a wooden surface is somewhat different, beginning with nailing 15-pound roofing felt over the structure.